theodric/misfortune/README.md

 # fortune
-fortunes for the UNIX FORTUNE program
+New fortunes for the UNIX FORTUNE program, and a script to make more.

 You'll probably want to install fortune so that you have 'strfile' installed, because you'll need it to create the dat file.
 If you're on OSX, I recommend https://github.com/johnpneumann/Fortune-OSX